Chilean National Museum of Natural History: Departments and oversight

 The five departments are botany, zoology, entomology, anthropology, and paleontology.
 The department of botany includes a herbarium of 3700 species dating from 1830.
 90% of the type specimens of Chilean species are housed here.
 The zoology department contains fourteen holotypes, mainly Chilean marine and freshwater fish.
 The anthropological department emphasizes the archeology of Central Chile through the Inca Empire and cultural artifacts of modern or recently extinct peoples of Chile and Easter Island.
 One of its duties is the caretaking of the Plomo Mummy.

+Directors

-The Museum is overseen by the Director of the National Cultural Heritage Service, itself a division of the Chilean Ministry of Cultures, Arts, and Heritage.
+The Museum is supervised by the Director of the National Cultural Heritage Service, itself a division of the Chilean Ministry of Cultures, Arts, and Heritage: